Share This Post

 Besides pain and suffering, nursing home abuse and neglect cases often cause a financial strain for victims and their families.
 Are you struggling under the burden of medical bills or the cost of moving your relative to a new residential care facility?
 Or has the worst happened and you now need the means to provide a dignified funeral and burial service for your loved one?

-When you consult with Hill & Moin, you can be confident that our nursing home neglect and abuse lawyers understand the urgency of your situation.
+When you consult with Hill & Moin, you can be confident that our New York nursing home neglect and abuse lawyers understand the urgency of your situation.
 We will have the common goal of pursuing compensation while avoiding unnecessary delays.

 How long it takes to settle a nursing home lawsuit depends on various factors: